rajdeepd/bosh-oss-docs/bosh/documentation/update_cf_vpshere.md

 # Update Cloud Application Deployment Using Bosh #

 This document helps you to update the Cloud Foundry Deployment with a new release.
-Here we upload a the new cloud foundry appcloud release, configure and set a cloud application platform deployment manifest, and run: `bosh deploy`.
+Here we upload new cloud foundry appcloud release, configure and set a cloud application platform deployment manifest, and run: `bosh deploy`.

 Note: Target should be set to BOSH Director (which was set while deploying Cloud Foundry).
 You can check it by running following command:
 + `bosh status`

 Output of the above command is similar to listing below:

           $ bosh status
             Updating director data... done